keithfancher/anki-robo/README.md

 ## What data sources are available?

-AnkiRobo has extractors for the following data sources so far, with more on the way!
+anki-robo has extractors for the following data sources so far, with more on the way!

 | Name | Source | Type | Info |